frou/yt2pod/README.md

-[yt2pod] is a daemon that monitors YouTube and publishes an audio podcast based on a channel's videos.
+[yt2pod] is a daemon that monitors YouTube channels and publishes audio podcasts of them.

-A podcast episode needn't be created for every video uploaded.
+A podcast episode needn't be created for every video uploaded to a channel.
 They can be filtered based on title and upload date.
-A single instance of yt2pod can monitor multiple YouTube channels simultaneously and publish a separate audio podcast based on each (and even multiple podcasts based on the same channel).
+A single instance of yt2pod can monitor multiple YouTube channels simultaneously and publish a separate audio podcast based on each (and even multiple podcasts based on the same one).

 A built-in webserver serves the following for each podcast.
 * RSS Feed: `/meta/{configured_short_name}.xml`